12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 On the earnest request of Gautam Rishi, River Godavari, and the other Gods, Shiva resided here in the name of Trimbakeshwar.

-What is the best season to visit the Trimbakeshwar Temple?
+What is the best season to visit the Trimbakeshwar Jyotirlinga?

-The best season to visit the Trimbakeshwar Temple is:
+The best season to visit the Trimbakeshwar Jyotirlinga is:

 Winter Season: The months of October to March covers the winters in Trimbakeshwar.
 It is recommended to visit during these months as the weather remain comparatively pleasant.
 However, Trimbakeshwar faces extremity in all climatic seasons.
 The temperature remains between 7-degrees to 34-degrees centigrade.